 Each student in the high school is provided with the use of a locker.
-Lockers are assigned by the unit principal to each homeroom.
-Homeroom teachers maintain a confidential record of locker number assignments for each student.
-Students are not permitted to use any locker other than their own and, no student should change lockers without receiving permission from his/her homeroom teacher or unit principal.
+Lockers are assigned by the Unit Principals' Office and a confidential record of locker number assignments is maintained by the Unit Principals' Office.
+Students are not permitted to use any locker other than their own and, no student should change lockers without receiving permission from the unit principal.
 Students are to report any locker problems to the homeroom teacher or unit principal immediately.
 Students are responsible for keeping their lockers clean and locked at all times.

-Students can purchase locks for \$6.
+Students can purchase locks for \$6, and will be charged \$6 through their individual Pay Schools Central account.
 These purchased locks may be used by individual students during their tenure at Mt.
 Lebanon High School and kept by them after graduation.
-However, please note that for safety and security reasons, only school district issued locks will continue to be permitted.
-Any non-district issued locks will be immediately removed and discarded without consultation with the student.
+For safety and security reasons, only school district issued locks are permitted on lockers.
+Any individually purchased, non-district locks will be immediately removed from the locker and discarded without consultation with the student or parent.